 Much of the traditional advice about creating a strong password is pretty much the same: the longer, the better; use a mix of letters, numbers, and symbols to make it complex; avoid using any personal information, and don't use a word found in the dictionary.
 Still, it all holds to scrutiny, even now that security concerns are greater than ever.
 Historically, password complexity seemed to be favored over length.
 Still, criminals figured out that shorter passwords are easier to hack, even if similar numbers or characters substitute a few letters.
 The trick is to create a long and complex password that can withstand a variety of hacking attempts.

 - Use Different Passwords Everywhere - You wouldn't use the same key for your house, car, mailbox, etc., so why would you use the same password for your online accounts?
-If a hacker obtains your password, the first thing they'll do is check whether that password works for other websites.
+If a hacker obtains your password, they'll first check whether that password works for other websites.
 It only takes one compromised login to put all of your other accounts (reusing the password) at risk.

 - Use a Password Manager - A password manager—like LastPass, Dashlane, KeePass, 1Password, etc.—is an app that saves your login credentials for different sites, then automatically logs you in the next time you visit.
 Some will even generate unique, complicated passwords for you.
 They're available in any web browser, and many apps will even sync across your devices.